tonygallotta/cs594-final-project/README.md

 Output
 ------
 Most of the scripts output png images numbered sequentially into an "output" directory (relative to wherever the script is run).
 You can use a tool like [FFmpeg](https://ffmpeg.org/) to turn these into videos.
+The videos I've generated are in the webapp/public/video folder.

 ## What do they do and how do I run them?
 ### density\_over\_time.py